tapjs/tapjs/docs/changelog/index.md

   resolving/rejecting assertion output with an extra subtest.
 * Default to coverage being turned on.
 (Defaulting to `check-coverage` at 100% will come in v14.)
+* Add `--changed` (or `-n`) to only run test files where the test file or one of the covered files have been updated since the last test run.
 * Default to `--jobs-auto` style parallelization, where the number of parallel jobs defaults to the number of CPUs.
 * Pull tap configs from `tap` object in package.json